TimHanewich/Misc-Articles/MPU6050/readme.md

 # How to use the MPU-6050 in MicroPython with the Raspberry Pi Pico
 During Summer 2023 [I developed my own quadcopter flight controller from scratch](https://medium.com/@timhanewich/taking-flight-with-the-raspberry-pi-pico-micropython-diy-quadcopter-drone-61ed4f7ee746) in MicroPython that runs on a Raspberry Pi Pico.
-As part of this project, my flight controller needed to continuously collect a stream of telemetry data from an onboard IMU (interial measurment unit).
+As part of this project, my flight controller needed to continuously collect a stream of telemetry data from an onboard IMU (inertial measurement unit).

 I wrote an **MPU-6050 driver in MicroPython** that allows you to interface with an MPU-6050, an inexpensive three-axis accelerometer and gyroscope, using the I2C protocol.
 I wrote this for my quadcopter flight controller project mentioned above but this can be used in any application, so I am open-sourcing the code and sharing it broadly here.

-Unlike [other drivers I found online](https://www.hackster.io/shilleh/connect-mpu-6050-to-raspberry-pi-pico-w-7f3345), my driver is only a **single** `.py` file (one module) and is designed to be very intuitive to read, modify, and use.
+Unlike [other drivers I found online](https://www.hackster.io/shilleh/connect-mpu-6050-to-raspberry-pi-pico-w-7f3345), my driver is only a **single** `.py` file (one module), is designed to be very intuitive to read, modify, and use, and only provides the MPU-6050 telemetry data in native Python value types (tuples).

 I'll explain the basic steps to begin collecting telemetry from an MPU-6050 from a Raspberry Pi Pico with MicroPython below: